sentenz/convention/internal/about/dora.md

 ## 1. Category

+The DORA (DevOps Research and Assessment) metrics are a set of key performance indicators (KPIs) developed by the DevOps Research and Assessment organization.
+These metrics are designed to assess the performance of software delivery teams and provide insights into the effectiveness of DevOps practices.

-DORA (DevOps Research and Assessment) has identified four key categories that are essential for high-performing DevOps organizations.
+DORA has identified four key categories that are essential for high-performing DevOps organizations.
 The categories are often referred to as the [Four Key Metrics](https://cloud.google.com/blog/products/devops-sre/using-the-four-keys-to-measure-your-devops-performance) or the `DORA Metrics`.

 By measuring and improving the four key metrics, organizations can achieve faster and more reliable software delivery, which is a key goal of DevOps.
 The DORA metrics provide a framework for organizations to assess their DevOps practices and identify areas for improvement.